pegasis470/OIBSIP/README.md

 # OIBSIP
-This is my submission for the internship at oasis infobyte in **data science**
+This is a record of the tasks/submissions that I have completed for the internship at Oasis Infobyte in the feild of **data science**